JavaScript - get entire document height

 Explanation

-The reason why Math.max()
+The reasons why Math.max() function is necessary are:

-What was visualised below:
+What was visualized below:

-elements are smaller than the client part of the browser window.
+1. Case when html and body elements are smaller than the client part of the browser window.

 <!doctype html>